Warning from Space: Release

-Warning from Space was released in Japan on 29 January 1956.
+Warning from Space was released in Japan on January 29, 1956.

 Daiei also hoped to find a foreign market for Warning from Space, though the company found difficulty in selling it.
 Nevertheless, the film played at both King Cinema in Rangoon, Burma and Tai Khoon Theatre in Sandakan, Malaysia, in 1958.
 The film did help Daiei achieve some success in the genre.
 It was passed for release, anglicized as Warning from Space, by the BBFC in the United Kingdom in 1957, and later in the United States in 1963.
 The film was also released as The Mysterious Satellite in some areas.
 It was shown in the U.S. by American International Television later in the 1960s as Warning from Space.

 The film was released in Spain as Asalto a la Tierra, and in France as Le Satellite Mystérieux.
 Arrow Video released the film on Blu-ray in 2020.

 Reception

 The film was one of many early Japanese monster films quickly produced after the success of Toho's Godzilla in 1954.
 After release, the film was met with negative reviews, with critics calling it "bizarre" and accusing it of using science fiction clichés.

 In a contemporary review, "Neal." of Variety stated that the film was done with "candor and simplicity which makes it a good entry of its type" with "good special effects plus a fine use of color during the near approach of the flaming planet which nearly destroys the earth."

 From retrospective reviews, a review included in the book A Guide to Apocalyptic Cinema, author Charles P. Mitchell called the film "bizarre" and gave it two stars.
 Similarly, in a 1978 issue of the magazine Cue, viewers were warned "don't watch it."
-In the 1986 Encyclopedia of Science Fiction Movies by Phil Hardy and Denis Gifford, the film is accused of using the science fiction clichés of flying saucers and atomic bombs.
+In the 1986 Encyclopedia of Science Fiction Movies by Phil Hardy and Denis Gifford, it's noted that the film uses common science fiction elements of the era, including flying saucers and atomic bombs.
 Gyan Prakash, in his book Noir Urbanisms: Dystopic Images of the Modern City, called the film "charming."
 The film was noted for its misleading characterization of astronomers, with one author observing that it advanced the cinematic portrayal of astronomers as scientists in lab coats peering through an enormous telescope.

 In his biography of Stanley Kubrick, author John Baxter traces Kubrick's interest in science fiction films, which led to his 2001: A Space Odyssey, to the Japanese kaiju films of the 1950s, including Warning from Space, with its "nameless two-metre-tall black starfish with a single central eye, who walk en pointe like ballet dancers."
 Baxter notes that despite their "clumsy model sequences, the films were often well-photographed in colour... and their dismal dialogue was delivered in well-designed and well-lit sets."